skip to Main Content

 What if I don’t know someone’s personality type?

-The tips in this article are organized by the DiSC style of the person you are interacting with.
+We organized the tips in this article by the DiSC style of the person you are interacting with.
 If your workplace uses DiSC, you’ve got a head start on developing the important soft skills of giving and receiving feedback.
-If your workplace doesn’t use DiSC, you can still practice people-reading to estimate the DiSC style of your colleagues and adjust your approach to giving and receiving feedback with each person.
+If your workplace doesn’t use DiSC, you can still practice people-reading to estimate the DiSC style of your colleagues.
+Then you can adjust your approach to giving and receiving feedback with each person.

 Answer these two questions, based on behaviors you can observe: